drone-plugins/drone-docker/README.md

 Drone plugin to build and publish Docker images to a container registry.

+### Special privilieges

+This docker image is specified in Drone to run with Privilieged mode.
+If you fork this repository to run it on your own, you need to specify your docker image in the `DRONE_ESCALATE`, as the container needs to run in privilieged mode, otherwise it will not work! https://github.com/drone/drone/blob/master/cmd/drone-server/server.go

 ## Build

 Build the binary with the following commands: